FG Launches Operating Model for Economic, Financial Inclusion

 Deji Elumoye in Abuja

-The Federal Government on Wednesday launched a new initiative to establish an operating model and framework for Economic and Financial Inclusion, aiming to transform Nigeria into a $1 trillion economy by 2030.
+The federal government yesterday, launched a new initiative to establish an operating model and framework for economic and financial inclusion, aiming to transform Nigeria into a $1 trillion economy by 2030.

-The project is designed to combat poverty and catalyse sustainable economic growth from the ground up.
+The project was designed to combat poverty and catalyse sustainable economic growth from the ground up.

-Vice-President Kashim Shettima said the initiative symbolised the commitment of the President Bola Tinubu administration towards enhancing financial and economic inclusion across Nigeria.
+Vice President Kashim Shettima said the initiative symbolised the commitment of the President Bola Tinubu’s administration towards enhancing financial and economic inclusion across Nigeria.

 Shettima spoke during the kick-off meeting for the initiative to set up an Operating Model for Economic and Financial Inclusion.

-Addressing members of the team and other stakeholders at the maiden meeting, the vice-president noted that the idea is to provide access to capital and eradicate poverty through legislative interventions and critical policies.
+Addressing members of the team and other stakeholders at the maiden meeting, the vice president noted that the idea was to provide access to capital and eradicate poverty through legislative interventions and critical policies.

 He listed some positive results the efforts have yielded to include the recent upgrade of Nigeria’s credit outlook to positive by Fitch Ratings, noting that it is in recognition of the reform progress under President Tinubu.